 For the leftover shortcakes, you can store them in a cold dry place.
 For the shortcakes, you can store them on the counter.

 Then for the topping, it needs to be stored in the fridge for up to a week.

-Then you can assemble your shortcake dessert and serve up!
-I tend to eat my shortcakes at room temperature but if you want it to have a fresh out of the oven taste, toss in the microwave for a quick reheat.
+Then you can assemble your shortcake dessert and serve it up!
+I tend to eat my shortcakes at room temperature but if you want them to have a fresh-out-of-the-oven taste, toss them in the microwave for a quick reheat.

 Can I Double This Recipe

 You are more than welcome to double the recipe.
 This is one recipe I love to make for summer cookouts, birthday party desserts, and more.